r0chd/clicker-rs/README.md

-# wl-clicker-rs
+# clicker-rs

-Autoclicker for wayland with blackjack and hookers
+Autoclicker with blackjack and hookers

 ## Features

 - Multiple profiles
 - Global hotkeys
 - Clicks use Gaussian + Poisson timing with added mouse jitter for realistic, undetectable behavior
+- Display server agnostic

 ## Config Example

-configs can be found at `/etc/wl-clicker/default.nix` or `/etc/wl-clicker.nix`
+configs can be found at `/etc/clicker-rs/default.nix` or `/etc/clicker-rs.nix`

 ```nix
 {